macaqueiro69420/spypet2.0/README.md

 ## Notes

-- The bot needs appropriate permissions to access channels and read message history
+- The scraper has detailed author information including ID, name, display name, and discriminator
+- Each message includes its timestamp in ISO format
 - Some channels might not be accessible due to permission settings
 - The scraper will skip messages that are already in the database
 - For large servers, scraping might take a long time

-## Legal Notice
+## Important Warning

+**Using this tool with a user account (selfbot) may violate Discord's Terms of Service.** Use at your own risk.
 This tool is for educational purposes only.
-Always ensure you have proper authorization to scrape Discord servers.
-Using this tool may violate Discord's Terms of Service.